aankitroy/full-stack-ai-agent-mastery/PART-A-AGENT-MASTERY/00-agent-fundamentals/lesson-4-tool-usage/README.md

 **Congratulations!** You now have a comprehensive understanding of tool usage in agentic AI.
 You're ready to build powerful agents that can interact with databases, APIs, and external services to accomplish real-world tasks.

-**Your journey continues with [Lesson 5: Agentic RAG](../../05-agentic-rag/README.md), where you'll learn how to combine tool usage with advanced retrieval strategies.**
+**Your journey continues with [Lesson 5: Agentic RAG](../lesson-5-agentic-rag/README.md), where you'll learn how to combine tool usage with advanced retrieval strategies.**

 ---

-*This lesson is part of the [Agent Fundamentals series](../README.md).
-For practical implementations and code examples, visit the [code_samples](../code_samples/) directory.*
+\_This lesson is part of the [Agent Fundamentals series](../README.md).